Murray throws 4 TD passes, unbeaten Cardinals batter Browns

 Cardinals: DL Rashard Lawrence (calf) didn’t play in the second half. … TE Darrell Daniels suffered a hamstring injury in the first half and didn’t return.

-Browns: Rookie LB Jeremiah Owusu-Koramoah went to the locker room in the fourth period with an unspecified injury.
+Browns: Rookie LB Jeremiah Owusu-Koramoah went to the locker room in the fourth period with an ankle injury.

 UP NEXT